-Yep, you read the title right as far as I can remember (because in my teens I was wayyyy more likely to buy high end makeup from the likes of YSL and other similar price pointed brands than I am now!) this is my first experience with a piece of Chanel Makeup.
+Yep, you read the title right as far as I can remember (because in my teens I was wayyyy more likely to buy high end makeup from the likes of YSL and other similar price pointed brands than I am now!) the Dimensions De Chanel Mascara is my first experience with a piece of Chanel makeup.
 I know.
 But used to go through bottles of Chanel Chance like it was water, so I’m not totally unfamiliar with their cosmetics.

 Their Vita Lumiere Aqua foundation has been on my list to try for the longest time, and when I get to the point where I’ve significantly depleted my stash of foundations (or run out of ones in an appropriate colour shade for the time of year) then it’s on the top of the list (alongside Urban Decay All Nighter) to try.